 There was a Hindu temple that seemed abandoned.
 Everything was covered by inches of grey volcanic sand.
 I didn’t see any other hiker, as most people usually only climb during sunrise and sunset to get the best photos.

 We then began our climb.
 Every now and then, the volcano would make thunderous rumbling sounds, followed by a spray of ashes that would rain on me.
-According to my guide, these ‘mini eruptions’ are to be expected after a major one, much like aftershocks following an earthquake.
+According to my guide, these ‘mini eruptions’ were to be expected after a major one, much like aftershocks following an earthquake.

 Apparently, there used to be a proper walkway and steps leading up to the crater rim, but they were all buried in ash after the eruption.
 The ground we stepped on was soft from ash that hadn’t settled.
 My feet kept sinking and slipping with every step I took.
 It certainly didn’t help that I was only wearing sandals — I had packed for the beach, not the mountains.